reapp/new-site/source/docs-themes.md

 ## Themes

-Themes are handled through contexts in the latest Reapp UI (0.11).
+Themes are handled through contexts in the latest Reapp UI.
 While it's a small change in code to support, it's a huge enhancement in flexibility.

 A theme consists of constants, styles and animations.
 It looks like this: